 Thesis Goals, Policies, and Procedures:

-Overview of the Thesis Project for All Asian Studies Program Majors (East Asian Studies,
+Overview of the Thesis Project for All Asian Studies Program Majors (East Asian Studies, Chinese, and Japanese)

 Expectations for the Thesis Project in the Asian Studies Program